Family Addictions Treatment

 Addictions Treatment Programming

-The lodge’s addictions treatment program is exclusively abstinence-based, due to the nature of the facility and the inclusion of children.
+The lodge’s addictions treatment program is abstinence-based, due to the nature of the facility.
 The program is delivered through an Indigenous worldview and engages participants to apply traditional teachings to their life within modern society.
 Intergenerational trauma and the history of indigenous people in Canada are concepts examined.
 Grief, Loss, & Trauma counselling are also included in the program.

 Personal Development Programming